-This proxy statement is furnished in connection with the solicitation by the Board of Directors of Albany International Corp. ("the Company"), 216 Airport Drive, Rochester, New Hampshire, of proxies in the accompanying form for use at the Annual Meeting of Stockholders to be held on May 12, 2023, and at any adjournment or adjournments thereof.
+This proxy statement is furnished in connection with the solicitation by the Board of Directors (the "Board of Directors" or the "Board") of Albany International Corp. ("the Company"), 216 Airport Drive, Rochester, New Hampshire 03867, of proxies in the accompanying form for use at the Annual Meeting of Stockholders to be held on May 12, 2023, and at any adjournment or adjournments thereof.